zapobyte/thechillredalertserver/Readme.md

 ![](https://www.openra.net/images/icons/ra_64x64.png)

-# Server setup and installation
+## Server setup and installation

-Follow the guide from OpenRA on how to setup or join the the Discord server.
-More information on their website here [OpenRA](https://openra.net).
+Follow the guide from [OpenRA](https://github.com/OpenRA/OpenRA/wiki/OpenRA-on-RaspberryPi) on how to setup or jioin the the Discord server.
+More information on their wiki here [OpenRA](https://github.com/OpenRA/OpenRA/wiki).

 Install missing dependencies if needed: